GES-compchem/GES-xml-converter/README.md

 # GES-xml-converter

 This repo contains a simple python parser for XML files.
-An example script (`invoices.py`), capable of converting Italian electronic invoices to a `.xlsx` formatted table is provided.
+An example script (`invoices.py`), capable of converting Italian electronic invoices to a `.xlsx` formatted table is provided together with a simple streamlit-based GUI (`invoices_gui.py`).

 ## Requirements